Catholic Charieties of Southeast Texas Logo-Bannerhomeabout usvolunteercontactemployee

 Client fees are vital to ensuring financial viability for our program.
 Private and public funding for immigration counseling programs is scarce.
 Fees for services are discussed with the client at the onset of a case.
 Our fee schedule is nominal and all clients are screened for financial eligibility to determine if circumstances warrant reduced or waived fees.

-Click here to view, email or print a copy of the Immigration Services program brouchure.
+Click the following link to view, print, or email a copy of Immigration Services program brochure in English: IM Program Brochure

 Member of Catholic Legal Immigration Network, Inc. (CLINIC).

 This Program is supported by grants and contributions.
-Many thanks to the Texas Bar Foundation, the Bishop’s Faith Appeal and the people of Southeast Texas
+Many thanks to the Texas Bar Foundation, the Texas Equal Access to Justice Foundation, the Bishop’s Faith Appeal, and the people of Southeast Texas

 Donate